tl-its-umich-edu/annoto-gai/README.md

 `BERTopic` models cannot be saved as pickle files, and need to used their inbuilt saving mechanism to be saved instead of a pickle.
 All other data saved is stored as a pickle.

 ## Using the Python Script:
-> Note: Functionality to modify the video transcript name as an Environmental value and within the config will be added in a future commit
+> Note: Functionality to modify the video transcript name as an Environmental value and within the config will be added in a future commit.

 The `captionsProcessor.py` script currently runs similarly to the `captionsProcessor.ipynb` notebook, but as one continuous script with no visualization options.